machdyne/zeitlos/docs/ddr3.md

 - **With `PROBE`, every `0x7000_0x00` register tenant -- DDR3's among
   them -- overlaps `0x7F00_0000`** (`hwmap --check`).
 Pre-existing for the others; ML2 does not enable PROBE.

+## Credits

+The PHY's strobe path follows LiteDRAM's ECP5 PHY (`litedram/phy/ecp5ddrphy.py`, by David Shah and Florent Kermarrec), and its reset and initialisation follow the same authors' LiteX ECP5 DDR3 boards; both are BSD-2-Clause.
+What was taken from them is design information -- delay settings, the read gate's timing, the write strobe pattern, the order of the initialisation steps (also given by Lattice, FPGA-TN-02035) -- implemented here independently.
+No LiteX or LiteDRAM code is included, so no notice of theirs is required; this section is credit, not a licence condition.